liamgreenhill/liamnugent.me/posts/soccer-coach-need-to-know.md

 Imagine that you push that figure from 26% down to almost nothing—you've just saved yourself a quarter of the bookings that you receive in a season!

+Widen the scope to include “Tripping” and “Holding & Pushing” and if you eliminate them, you will cut your bookings by half.

 ## What will you gain?

 The worst offending teams leagues in the UK are picking up 70–80 yellow cards in a season.
 The teams who get the least bookings are typically around 40–50.
 And it's no surprise that the teams with the least bookings are usually near the top of the points table at the end of the season.